jdluu/crud-nodejs-mysql/MAINTENANCE.md

    - Create test database for automated testing

 2. **Security:**
-   - Implement password hashing with bcrypt
+   - ✅ Password hashing with bcrypt (implemented)
    - Add CSRF protection
    - Implement rate limiting for login attempts
    - Use HTTPS in production